Finland's Pay Transparency Law: What Changes for Job Seekers

 What the Law Actually Is

 This is an EU law, not a purely Finnish one.
-The EU Pay Transparency Directive (Directive 2023/970) was adopted in 2023 and requires all 27 EU member states to bring it into national law by June 2026.
-Finland is on track to do so by 18 May 2026, roughly seven weeks from the date of this article.
+The EU Pay Transparency Directive (Directive 2023/970) was adopted in 2023 and required all 27 EU member states to bring it into national law by 7 June 2026.
+Finland missed that deadline, along with most other member states.
+The government's proposal reached Parliament in mid-2026, and the law is now expected to take force in late 2026 at the earliest, possibly early 2027.

 Before interviews